William Henry Aspinwall: Howland & Aspinwall

 In 1832, he became a partner in Howland & Aspinwall, along with his cousin William Edgar Howland, the son of founder Gardiner Howland.
 After assuming the presidency in 1835, he expanded trade to South America, China, Europe, the Mediterranean, and the East and West Indies.
 Howland & Aspinwall owned some of the most famous clipper ships ever built.
 In 1845, while the firm owned the Ann McKim which was regarded as the fastest ship afloat, it built the Rainbow, which was even faster.
 The Rainbow was the high-tech racehorse of its day, and is considered to be the first of the extreme clippers.
 Instead of the bluff bow that was customary on ships up until that time, the Rainbow had a sharp bow, prompting on-lookers to joke that maybe she would sail better backwards.
-The next year, Howland & Aspinwall had the Sea Witch built, which set a speed record from China to New York which still stands.
+The next year, Howland & Aspinwall had the Sea Witch built, which set a speed record from China to New York which stood until 2013.